-We have continued to deepen the sector and experience skill sets of the Board and in November 2021 welcomed Damian Banks and James Scott as non-executive directors.
+We have continued to deepen the sector and experience skill sets of the Board and in November 2021 welcomed Damian Banks and James Scott as nonexecutive directors.

 Mr Banks brings to the Board substantial financial services, health and employment sector expertise.
-He is a non-executive director of ASX-listed IMEXHS Limited and ICS Global Limited.
+He is a non-executive director of ASX-listed IMEXHS Limited and ICS

+I would like to thank our people, who have persevered despite the necessary health constraints, delays and border closures associated with the COVID-19 pandemic.
+Global Limited.
 Prior, he was managing director and CEO of Konekt Limited and his previous experience includes a 15-year career and several leadership positions with Westpac Banking Corporation.
 His experience includes the development and profitable expansion of business, a strong track record in customer-focused culture development and M&A experience.